-The CWR-72 utilizes two non-volatile memories.
+The CWR-264P and CWR-264S utilize two non-volatile memories.
 The first is referred to as the Setup Database.
 The Setup Database contains all of the programmed parameters established by the user.
+It is saved in and maintained by the Primary Unit.
 These parameters can be restored to their factory default values by executing the Reset Setup Data command.
 Table 1 lists the default values for each of the programmable parameters.